-As National Apprenticeship Week 2019 begins on Monday, 4 March, the NCTJ is proud to support the campaign, co-ordinated by the National Apprenticeship Service.
+As National Apprenticeship Week 2020 begins, the NCTJ is proud to support the campaign, co-ordinated by the National Apprenticeship Service.

-Now in its 12th year, the campaign is designed to celebrate apprenticeships and the positive impact they have on individuals, businesses, and the wider economy.
+Now in its 13th year, the campaign is designed to celebrate apprenticeships and the positive impact they have on individuals businesses, and the wider economy.

 The ‘trailblazer’ apprenticeship standard for a junior journalist is an industry-designed training scheme offering a career path into journalism.
 Apprentices complete the NCTJ level 3 Diploma in Journalism as a mandatory qualification and must gain the diploma to progress through the ‘gateway’ to the end-point assessment (EPA).